Policy

 - Past performance evaluations must be prepared at least annually and at contract/order completion, and entered into CPARS.

-- Thresholds for Evaluation
+- Thresholds for Evaluations

-- Orders Under Multiple-Agency and Single-Agency Contracts
+- Multiple-Agency and Single-Agency Orders

-- Small Business Subcontracting and Payment Practices
+- Small Business Subcontracting Assessment

 - Evaluations must assess performance against small business subcontracting plans and unjustified reduced/untimely payments to small business subcontractors.